circleci/circleci-docs/jekyll/_cci2/using-orbs.md

 Orb versions may be added to the registry either as development versions or production versions.
 Production versions are always a semantic version like 1.5.3; whereas development versions can be tagged with a string and are always prefixed with dev: for example `dev:myfirstorb`.

-**Note:** Dev versions are mutable and expire: their contents can change, and they are subject to deletion after 90 days; therefore, it is strongly recommended you do not rely on a development versions in any production software, and use them only while actively developing your orb.
+**Note:** Dev versions are mutable and expire: their contents can change, and they are subject to deletion after 90 days; therefore, it is strongly recommended you do not rely on development versions in any production software, and use them only while actively developing your orb.
 It is possible for org members of a team to publish a semantic version of an orb based off of a dev orb instead of copy-pasting some config from another teammate.

 ### Development and Production Orb Security Profiles